Sharkeih/Meru-Cancer-Cases-Analysis-/README.md

   Based on the analysis,I recommend the following actions:

-1. There's need to carry out forums and workshops on population-based cancer research.
+1. Need to carry out forums and workshops on population-based cancer research.
 2. Creating public awareness on early signs and symptoms and instill lifestyle behaviours to curb the menace.